realA10001986/Time-Circuits-Display/README.md

 In order to use a light sensor, check the option _Use light sensor_ in the Config Portal.
 You can observe the measured lux level through the [keypad menu](#how-to-view-sensor-info) to find out about the right lux threshold for your environment.

-FOr information on supported sensor models/types and configuration, see [here](https://github.com/realA10001986/Time-Circuits-Display/blob/main/DIY/README.md#light-sensor).
+For information on supported sensor models/types and configuration, see [here](https://github.com/realA10001986/Time-Circuits-Display/blob/main/DIY/README.md#light-sensor).

 ## Count-down timer

 The firmware features a simple count-down timer.
 This timer can count down from max 99 minutes and plays a sound upon expiry.

 - To set the timer to MM minutes, type 44MM and press ENTER.
-A single-digit number of minutes must be preceeded by 0.
+A single-digit number of minutes must be preceded by 0.
 - To cancel a running timer, type 440 and press ENTER.
 - The check the remaining time, type 44 and press ENTER.